Where to Stay in Budapest: Best Areas & Hotels

 Újlipótváros in District 13 is a cool place to stay if you are looking for a place in a more relaxed, less touristy part of Budapest.
 It is right next to the River Danube, close to the Margaret Island and the Parliament.

 It is more residential but still has many nice restaurants.
-The great thing is that it is not too far from the city center and can be reached quickly and easily by public transport or taxis.
+The great thing is that it is not too far from the city center and can be reached quickly and easily by public transport or taxi.

-Újlipótváros is a good option if you want to stay in a place which is more a local area, not full of tourists, but still has many amenities for a nice stay in Budapest.
+Újlipótváros is a good option if you want to stay in a place which is more of a local area, not full of tourists, but still has many amenities for a nice stay in Budapest.

 District 8: Palace District

-The Palace District (Palotanegyed in Hungarian) of District 8 is in the city center of Budapest and has always been a safe and good place to stay.
+The Palace District (“Palotanegyed” in Hungarian) of District 8 is in the city center of Budapest and has always been a safe and good place to stay.

 The Palace District is centrally located and is in walking distance to places such as the Central Market Hall, Jewish Quarter (including the Great Synagogue, and ruin bars), or you can even walk across to Buda.